isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-They are readable and don't implicitly convert to pointers.
+They are readable and don’t implicitly convert to pointers.
 They are not confused with non-standard extensions of built-in arrays.

 ##### Example, bad